janisdd/vscode-edit-csv/README.md

 - a pretty icon ;)
 - tests
 	- especially for interaction between vs code and the webview
-	- I added some listeners to handsontable hooks which manipulate data and rendering...
+	- I added some listeners to handsontable hooks which manipulate rendering, selection...

 ## Why not...?